yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CycleAndBoundary.png" width="60%">

-Now let's study this cycle on the torus.
-Is it a cycle?
+Now let's study circles on the torus.
+Are those cycles?
 Yes.
-But is it a boundary?
+But are those boundaries?
 One way to see if a cycle is a boundary is to expand the "territory" of the cycle and see if you can contract to a point.
+You will immediately see the lower two types of cycles are not boundaries of anything.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CycleAndHole.png" width="60%">

 This is actually the motivation of Homology group.

- Less trivial examples can be found in spaces that are not as "ambient" as $\R^3$.
-This loop on torus is not a boundary of
+The existence of a cycle that is not a boundary indicates that there is at least one hole on the surface.
+More information can also be derived using the homology group.

 # Homology Group

 The chain group $C_r(K)$, cycle group $Z _ r(K)$ and boundary group $B _ r(K)$ of simplicial complex $K$ are obviously not topological invariant.
 We already know that all boundaries are cycles, but the reverse is not true.
-Those cycles that are not boundaries are

-The Homology group $H _ r(K)$ is defined as
+Those cycles that are not boundaries are represented by a "division", i.e., a quotient group.
+Formally, the Homology group $H _ r(K)$ is defined as

 $$
 H _ r(K)\dfdas Z _ r(K)/B _ r(K).
 $$

+ In laymen's term, Homology group $H _ r(K)$ is the cycles ($Z _ r (K)$) that are not ($ / $) boundaries ($B _ r (K)$).

-The notation involves quotient group and equivalent classes.
+> The notation involves quotient group and equivalent classes.
 If you are not familiar with those concepts, this [reference](https://math.stackexchange.com/questions/838797/quotient-spaces-and-quotient-groups-equivalence-classes-and-cosets) might help.

 The group can thus be divided as equivalent classes of cycles